SFEley/crunch/README.markdown

 * **:run** _(Boolean)_ If false, do _not_ execute the query until the `run` method is called or data is read.
 Useful if you're setting up a base query for later execution or modification.
 * **:batch** _(Integer)_ Return _N_ documents from the cursor per request.
 Defaults to 100.
-* **:lookahead** _(Integer, :none, or :all)_ Load data _N_ requests ahead of data access.
+* **:lookahead** _(Integer, :none, or :all)_ Load data _N_ batches ahead of data access.
 Defaults to 1.
-* **:retain** _(Integer, :none, :all)_ Whether to keep document references after access.
+* **:retain** _(Integer, :none, or :all)_ Whether to keep document references after access.
 Defaults to 10,000.
-* **:count** _(Boolean)_ Request the document count for this query.
+* **:count** _(Boolean)_ Retrieve the document count for this query in a separate request.
 Saves time if the `.count` method is called later.
 Defaults to false.

 #### Blocks and Block Options ####
-Hard-core asynchronists can skip in-line interaction with the Query entirely and specify callbacks to operate when the application isn't looking.
+Hard-core asynchronists can skip in-line interaction with the Query entirely and specify callbacks to operate on the data in the EM loop.
 If a block is passed to `Query.new` or any of the various `.query` methods, it is automatically called by EventMachine on each document in the result set in turn:

     cartoon_characters.query 'type' => 'Care Bear' do |bear|
         puts bear['name'] + ': ' + bear['cheesy_symbol']
     end

 Passing a block implicitly sets **:retain** to _:none_ for memory conservation, but you can override this if you want to hold onto the data for your own purposes.

 For more refinement, you can pass procs or lambdas to the following query options:

-* **:each** _(Proc)_ Same as the method block parameter above.
-Useful for clarity if you're going to pass more than one proc.
-Takes a document from the result set as a parameter.
+* **:on\_each** _(Proc)_ Identical to the method block behavior described above.
+Useful for clarity if you're also going to use any of the options below.
+* **:on\_error** _(Proc)_ Called on query failure.
+Passes the query and an exception object as parameters to the proc.
 * **:on\_ready** _(Proc)_ Called once the first document is loaded into memory.
-Takes the query as a parameter.
+Passes the query as a parameter.
 Useful if you want to avoid synchronous delays while waiting for the server to process.
-* **:on\_retrieval** _(Proc)_ Called after each cursor return.
-Takes a counter and the retrieved batch (subset of documents) as parameters.
-Useful if you want to display progress or avoid synchronous delays from the network.
 * **:on\_completion** _(Proc)_ Called once the last document is loaded into memory.
 Implicitly sets **:lookahead** to _:all_ unless overridden.
-Takes the query as a parameter.
+Passes the query as a parameter.
 Useful if you want to do something to the entire enumerable _other than_ stepping through it.
 (Don't use for huge result sets!)
-* **:on\_error** _(Proc)_ Called on query failure.
-Takes the query and an exception object as parameters.
+* **:on\_retrieval** _(Proc)_ Called after each cursor return.
+Passes the query and the index of the first document in the relevant batch as parameters.
+Useful if you want to display progress or avoid synchronous delays from the network.

 Collection
 ----------
-The **Crunch::Collection** class is most important as a hook to hang queries from.
+The **Crunch::Collection** class is the hook that data itself hangs from.
 Every Query and Document belongs to a Collection, and relies on it for message generation to the server.
-It also provides methods for inserting or updating documents, managing indexes, etc.  Through delegation, it can also be treated as a Query, and the documents within it can be iterated or accessed.
+It also provides methods for inserting or updating documents, managing indexes, etc.  Through delegation, it can be treated as a Query, and the documents within it can be iterated or accessed.

+**NOTE:** The following Collection methods are described in the **Crunch::Document** section, because they work with and return single Document objects: `.get`, `.modify`, `.upsert`.

 ### Creation ###
 Like Database objects, Collection objects use the _singleton_ pattern.
 A particular named collection in a particular database will have _one_ object representing it.
 The explicit way to create this object is with the Database's `.collection` method: